-by Freddy J. Nager, Founder of Atomic Tango LLC + Survivor of Multiple Recessions; photo by Ed Yourdon via Wikimedia Commons…
+by Freddy Tran Nager, Founder of Atomic Tango + Survivor of Multiple Recessions; photo by Ed Yourdon via Wikimedia Commons…

 - It sends the message that you’ve been ripping off your customers all this time.